 If you are sick or away on any day of placement, please notify your supervising RN, Nursing Unit Manager and Facilitator.
 If it is before your placement begins, and will affect your attendance at placement, please notify Clinical Placement Services so we can inform your allocated site.
 Clinical placement is part of your assessment for the unit of study.
 In case of illness or misadventure, please follow the standard process for special consideration.

-If you have a disability, carer responsibilities or other extenuating circumstances that mean you would like to request special arrangements for clinical placements, please notify Clinical Placement Services in writing (with supporting documentation) before 31 March each year.
+If you have a disability, carer responsibilities or other extenuating circumstances that mean you would like to request special arrangements for clinical placements, please submit a request for special arrangements form (with supporting documentation) by the census date for that semester.
+A form will need to be submitted for each semester where special arrangements are requested.
 We will attempt to accommodate your needs, where they are deemed reasonable by the Director (Pre-registration).
+Please follow the standard process for applying for special arrangements.

 For each clinical placement you will be issued with a Clinical Record Logbook that you will need to take with you to your placement.
 Logbooks are handed out in lectures and spare copies are available at Clinical Placement Services and on the relevant eLearning site.
 At the end of the placement, most students will be able to keep their logbook as a record of their successful completion of the placement.